William Ormsby-Gore, 4th Baron Harlech: Military service and First World War

 Ormsby-Gore served in the Territorial Army, being commissioned a second lieutenant in the Shropshire Yeomanry in 1907 and promoted lieutenant in 1911.

 He was mobilized at the outbreak of the First World War and accompanied his regiment to Egypt, where he was promoted captain in 1915 and went onto the general staff.
 In 1916 he joined the Arab Bureau as an intelligence officer, attached to the British High Commissioner Sir Henry A. McMahon.

-He strongly opposed the Sykes-Picot treaty, arguing "we make professions of defending and helping small & oppressed nations... [yet] we parcel out between our allies & ourselves vast tracts of countries which do not want us."
+He strongly opposed the secret Sykes-Picot Treaty, arguing "we make professions of defending and helping small & oppressed nations... [yet] we parcel out between our allies & ourselves vast tracts of countries which do not want us."
 He argued that Britain should support self-determination for Arabs and Jews.
 He challenged claims that Africans were incapable of governing themselves.
 He saw white prejudices as the fundamental problem, not the incapability of non-whites.
-After becoming a MP, Ormsby-Gore pressured the British government to accept a League of Nations mandates system.
+As an MP, Ormsby-Gore pressured the British government to accept a League of Nations mandates system.

 He was recalled to England in 1917 to serve as Parliamentary Private Secretary to Lord Milner and as assistant secretary in the War Cabinet headed by Prime Minister David Lloyd George, and to Sir Mark Sykes.
 Zionist leader Chaim Weizmann, a personal friend, took refuge in Ormsby-Gore's London home while the former was in the capital for the cabinet approval of the Balfour Declaration.
 With Weizmann's approval, Ormsby-Gore was the British military liaison officer with the Zionist mission in the Holy Land (then lately liberated from Ottoman Turkish rule) during March to August 1918.
 After the armistice, he was part of the British delegation to the peace conference at Paris in 1919.

 Ormsby-Gore remained serving in the yeomanry after the war until 1921.
 In 1939 he was appointed an honorary colonel of the 10th Battalion of the Royal Welch Fusiliers.